bah-insignia/zcmd-demo-stack/README.md

 Mysql -- A relational database management system
  * Documentation available at https://hub.docker.com/_/mysql
  * Look in the docker-compose.yml for configuration information

+# Troubleshooting

+*ISSUE*: In Windows WSL, when starting the stack, the webserver fails to bind the files.
+Message may contain text like the following:
+`"Message":"Unhandled exception: Filesharing has been cancelled","StackTrace":"   at Docker.ApiServices.Mounting.FileSharing.`

+*SOLUTION*: Enable filesharing in the Docker for windows Settings panel.
+See <https://github.com/docker/for-win/issues/5958> for more details.